Hilton Coliseum: Iowa State Cyclones

-The Iowa State women ranked among the top 11 nationally in women’s basketball attendance average for the eighth consecutive year last season, playing in front of 7,667 fans per game.
-Cyclone fans are getting their money’s worth, as ISU recorded its third undefeated home slate (15–0) in Hilton Coliseum in 2004-05.
-In 2009, the Cyclones had the 3rd highest attendance average in the nation.

 The Cyclones recorded the first women’s basketball sellout crowd when 14,092 attended the WNIT double-header in Hilton Coliseum on March 25, 2004.
 ISU defeated Saint Joseph's, 66–58, to advance to the WNIT Final Four.
-Iowa State and its enthusiastic crowds earned the Cyclones a homecourt advantage for all four WNIT postseason games.

-Both the men’s and women’s teams closed out the 2000-01 season with nationally ranked home win streaks.
-Together, the two programs posted a 65–1 record in Hilton Coliseum in the 1999-2000 and 2000-01 seasons combined.
-In 2001-02 the combined men’s and women’s basketball attendance ranked 6th nationally (22,406).
-During the 2014-15 season, the Cyclone women scored major upsets at home against No. 3 Texas, 59–57, on Jan.
-10, and No. 3 Baylor, 76–71, on Senior Day, Feb.
-28, 2015.

 On January 17, 2015, Hilton Coliseum hosted ESPN's College Gameday in front of roughly 7,000 fans.
 That evening, a sold-out Hilton saw the No. 11 Cyclones defeat No. 9 Kansas, 86–81.

-Through the 2017-18 season, the Iowa State men's basketball team boasts a 544–179 record at Hilton Coliseum.
+High school basketball

+Beginning in 2027, the Iowa High School Athletic Association boys' basketball championships will be held in Hilton Coliseum, making it the first venue outside of Des Moines to host the competition in over 60 years.
+The championships will remain at Hilton until at least 2031.

+Hockey

+One year after opening, Hilton Coliseum started hosting the Iowa State Cyclones Men's Hockey Team up until the mid-1980s.
+The Cyclones Men's & Women's Hockey Team later moved into the Ames/ISU Ice Arena in 2001.

+The exact capacity for Ice Hockey games aren't listed online as of 2023, but according to founder, former player and coach of the ISU Men's Hockey Team Alan J Murdoch, the attendance for Men's Hockey games at Hilton Coliseum often exceeded just over 12,000 people.

+Although the arena officially opened on December 2, 1971, the Cyclones' first Hockey game there didn't take place until March of 1972 due to ongoing construction issues.
+Dr. Murdoch and Vic Heyliger, a six-time NCAA National Champion head coach and member of the United States Hockey Hall of Fame, arranged for a weekend series that included the first game for ISU.
+According to Murdoch, 10 miles of piping were inserted into the arena's concrete floor to support an Ice rink.

 Wrestling

-Some of the most cherished moments in Hilton Coliseum history have come by way of the tradition-rich ISU wrestling program.
-Hilton was home to Cael Sanderson’s unprecedented, undefeated 4-year career of 159–0 and his quartet of national championships.

-Fans in Hilton on January 9, 1981, also had the privilege of seeing Dave Osenbaugh’s pin of national heavyweight champion Lou Banach of Iowa.
+The ISU wrestling program uses the Hilton Coliseum.
 The Iowa State wrestling program has hosted five NCAA Championship events in 1974, 1979, 1982, 1988 and 1993 and Hilton has been home to eight conference meets in 1976, 1979, 1983, 1986, 1994, 1999, 2004, and most recently in 2006.

 Gymnastics

-James H. Hilton Coliseum is recognized as one of the finest facilities in the nation and provides a top-notch home for the Iowa State gymnastics team, playing host to the 2000 Big 12 Championship and the 2006 NCAA Regional Meet.
+The Hilton Coliseum is home for the Iowa State gymnastics team, playing host to the 2000 Big 12 Championship and the 2006 NCAA Regional Meet.

 Volleyball

-The Iowa State volleyball team also calls Hilton Coliseum home.
-The Cyclones hosted the NCAA First Round in 1995 at Hilton Coliseum, defeating No. 22 Idaho in straight sets on Nov.
-29, in the Cyclones' first-ever NCAA Tournament appearance.
+The Iowa State volleyball team uses the Hilton Coliseum.
+The Cyclones hosted the NCAA First Round in 1995 at Hilton Coliseum.
 Iowa State also hosted NCAA First and Second Round games in 2009, 2011, and 2012.